thephotocrm/thephotocrm/replit.md

 ### Overview
-thePhotoCrm is a comprehensive multi-tenant CRM system for wedding photographers.
-It streamlines workflows from inquiry to project completion by offering contact pipeline management, automated communication, a Smart Files proposal/invoice builder, payment processing, and scheduling.
-The project aims to provide a production-ready MVP that significantly enhances efficiency for photographers, with ambitions for substantial growth in the photography industry.
+thePhotoCrm is a comprehensive multi-tenant CRM system designed for wedding photographers.
+It aims to streamline workflows from initial inquiry to project completion by offering contact pipeline management, automated communication, a Smart Files proposal/invoice builder, payment processing, and scheduling.
+The project's goal is to deliver a production-ready MVP that significantly enhances efficiency for photographers, with strong potential for growth within the photography industry.

 ### User Preferences
 Preferred communication style: Simple, everyday language.